 - Before mold remediation can begin, any sources of water or moisture must be addressed.
 Otherwise the mold may return.

 - Mold often produces a strong, musty odor, and that odor can lead you to possible mold problem areas.

 - Even higher-than-normal indoor humidity can support mold growth.
 Keep indoor humidity below 45 percent.

 Locally Owned Company with National Resources

-SERVPRO of Charles County and SERVPRO of Oxon Hill is locally owned and operated—so we live and work here too and are proud to be part of this community.
+SERVPRO of Charles County and Oxon Hill is locally owned and operated—so we live and work here too and are proud to be part of this community.
 We are also part of a national network of over 1,600 Franchises with special Disaster Recovery Teams placed strategically throughout the country to respond to large scale disasters.